 When is the best time to travel Thimphu?

 Thimphu is the capital city of Bhutan with 100000 people residing in it.
-The capital has many things to offer for tourist visiting the place.
-Thimphu is very cold during winter with temperature almost going down to -4 degree and roads blocked with ice and snow.
-The perfect time to visit Thimphu is from March to November avoiding the winter cold.
-Popular places you can visit are Bhudhha Statue, Simply Bhutan Museam, 13 Arts and Craft School, Textile Museam, Trashichhodzong, Simtokha Dzong and amazing Dochula Pass.
-If you happen to visit in Autumn than witness the colorfull Thimphu festival.
+The capital has many things to offer for tourists visiting the place.
+Thimphu is very cold during winter with temperatures almost reaching -4 degrees and roads blocked with ice and snow.
+The perfect time to visit Thimphu is from March to November to avoid the winter cold.
+Popular places you can see are Bhudhha Statue, Simply Bhutan Museam, 13 Arts and Craft School, Textile Museam, Trashichhodzong, Simtokha Dzong, and the extraordinary Dochula Pass.
+If you happen to visit in Autumn then witness the colorful Thimphu festival.

 Best time to Travel Paro

-Paro is one of the fertile valley of western District of Bhutan and it is the only International Airport of the Country.
-If you plan to hike the Tiger nest temple Spring is the best time considering the season for flower on the route to the temple.
+Paro is one of the fertile valleys of the western District of Bhutan and it is the only International Airport in the Country.
+If you plan to hike the Tiger nest temple Spring is the best time considering the season for flowers on the route to the temple.
 Temple is very secret to Locals because the saint Guru Rinpoche meditated in this location in the 6th century.

 Best Time to travel Punakha